Saief1999/cqrs-azure/README.md

 3. Create the event subscription in the terraform code, to link the azure function to event grid.

-4. change  Eventgrid endpoint + Token and comsos connection string in the config server (on github) to match the new ones.
+4. change  Eventgrid endpoint + Token and cosmos connection string in the config server (on github) to match the new ones ( you can find values in the terraform output ).

 5. in each of the services ( search, upsert, gateway ), we package them again :